Postal voting in the 2024 general election

 You can help us take action – and get our regular free email

-Over the past week there have been reports that some voters hadn’t yet received their postal ballots.
-The reports appear to have first emerged in Scotland, where some schools have already broken up for the summer and families may have planned to be on holiday.
+In the last week of the election campaign, there were reports that some voters hadn’t yet received their postal ballots.
+The reports appear to have first emerged in Scotland, where some schools had already broken up for the summer and families may have planned to be on holiday.

-The Telegraph has also reported that some voters in more than 90 constituencies have experienced similar issues, including in England and Wales.
+The Telegraph also reported that some voters in more than 90 constituencies experienced similar issues, including in England and Wales.

-A spokesperson for the Electoral Commission told us: “The vast majority of postal votes have been delivered, with tens of thousands landing on doorsteps over the weekend.
+A spokesperson for the Electoral Commission told us on 2 June that: “The vast majority of postal votes have been delivered, with tens of thousands landing on doorsteps over the weekend.
 We are not aware of any outstanding large-scale issues.

 “If there are individual cases where a voter has not yet received their postal ballot pack, they should request a replacement from their local authority.
 Voters can post their postal ballot until Wednesday [3 July], and we know the Royal Mail has plans in place to ensure all postal votes get delivered in time to be counted.”